 My relationship with Linda goes back a couple years, with our first correspondence being when Linda graciously agreed to participate as an interviewee for my 2014 feature piece on Women in Poker.
 Later on, I was introduced to Jan as well, with both ladies kindly sponsoring my Running Well campaign during the month of May 2015, and donating a total of close to $700 to the Kids Kicking Cancer charity.

 I had the good fortune of meeting Linda and Jan in person this past summer in Las Vegas at the World Series of Poker.
-They were kind enough to join me and World Series of Poker Media Director Nolan Dalla for a most memorable dinner that I still have yet to write about (but hopefully will, someday).
+They were kind enough to join me and World Series of Poker Media Director Nolan Dalla for a most memorable dinner that I still have yet to write about (Ed.
+Note: I finally did, here).
 I’ll just say that forging and maintaining a relationship online is nothing compared to cementing it with a personal get-together.

 With all of that said, and many in the poker world knowing the extent of their contributions to the industry, at least from where I sit it doesn’t seem like Jan and Linda have gotten too much coverage in recent years.
 So, I’d like to try and do something to change that.
 The 25th anniversary of their joint venture – Card Player Cruises – is coming up soon; what better time than now to check in with two poker legends and see what they’re up to and to “reintroduce” them to those who may not be as familiar with their stories.